Javingka/cardano-node-notes/plutus-playground/plutus-code/code disection/contracts/firstContract.md

 valHash = Scripts.validatorHash validator
 ```

-a validator hash deliver a key to open the "safe", or to trigger of a transaction
+A validator hash is used as a key to open a "safe", to be more accurate is a key used to trigger a transaction

 ```haskell
 scrAddress :: Ledger.Address